BlueAndGold - Irish In The NFL: Chase Claypool Makes Canadian History Books

 • Harrison Smith (2007-11), S, Minnesota Vikings: Had five tackles, a TFL, and a pass deflection in the Vikings' loss to the Colts.
 On the season, Smith has eight tackles, a TFL and a pass deflection.

 • Jaylon Smith (2013-15), LB, Dallas Cowboys: Led the Cowboys in tackles with 13 in the team's win over the Falcons.
 He also had one TFL and a pass deflection.
-On the season, Smith has 23 tackles (currently, third in the NFL), one TFL and two pass deflections.
+On the season, Smith has 23 tackles (tied for third in the NFL), one TFL and two pass deflections.

 Jaylon Smith basically had a 180-degree turnaround from Week 1 to Week 2:— PFF DAL Cowboys (@PFF_Cowboys) September 21, 2020